wolcengit/esm-abandoned/README.md

-  -m, --source_auth basic auth of source elasticsearch instance, ie: user:pass -n, --dest_auth   basic auth of target elasticsearch instance, ie: user:pass -c, --count=      number of documents at a time: ie "size" in the scroll request (10000) -t, --time=       scroll time (1m)
+  -m, --source_auth basic auth of source elasticsearch instance, ie: user:pass -n, --dest_auth   basic auth of target elasticsearch instance, ie: user:pass -c, --count=      number of documents at a time: ie "size" in the scroll request (10000) --sliced_scroll_size=      size of sliced scroll, to make it work, the size should be > 1, default:"1" -t, --time=       scroll time (1m)
       --shards=     set a number of shards on newly created indexes --copy_settings copy index settings from source